Updated April 2023

 Countries in the Middle East, such as the UAE, Saudi Arabia, Qatar, and so on, generally fast for 14 to 15 hours.
 Though the hours aren’t as long as some of the places on the list, fasting in these countries may prove even more challenging due to the unforgiving heat.

 Muslims in Thailand, Indonesia and Malaysia typically have average fasting hours of 12 to 14 hours per day.
 Comparatively short when compared to other regions in the northern hemisphere.

-With the notable exception of South Africa, Muslims in African countries the likes of Ethiopia, Senegal, and Nigeria fast for about 13 to 14 hours on average.
+With the notable exception of South Africa, Muslims in African countries like Ethiopia, Senegal, and Nigeria fast for about 13 to 14 hours on average.

 North and South America

-On the flipside, Muslims residing in the north of America will have to deal with longer hours up to 15 to 16 hours in Canada and the US.
+On the flip side, Muslims residing in North America will have to deal with longer hours, up to 15 to 16 hours, in Canada and the US.